deep110/deep110.github.io/posts/blogs/2023-05-13-fractal-spirographs.md

 You can try to change variables such as `RadiusFallOff`, `RotationSpeed`, etc. to get more shapes.
 Color is added by mapping angle of rotation to HSL space.
 You can change saturation to give it a grayscale or more colorful look.

-Now, lets look at the setup and how we can code it up.

 ### The Setup

-According to [wikipedia](https://wikipedia.org/wiki/Spirograph), Spirograph is a geometric drawing device that produces mathematical roulette curves.
-But you may know them widely as stencils in shape of gears which we have used in childhood to draw amazing shapes.
+[Spirograph](https://wikipedia.org/wiki/Spirograph) is a geometric drawing device that produces mathematical roulette curves.
+But you may know them widely as stencils in shape of gears which we have used in childhood to draw beautiful works of art.

 <div style="text-align:center">
   <img src="/assets/images/2023-05/spirograph-example-set.webp" alt="Spirograph Example Set" width=350></img>